Some say “Essential“

 Others say “Open-Ended”

 I say “Big Questions” recaptures the spirit of the Socrates in a comprehensive way.
 Though Socrates made asking questions seem deceptively simple, it’s actually a complex process.
-Here are three essential criteria to creating Big Questions.
-Continue reading
+Here are a few criteria to creating the kinds of deep questions that lead to incredible conversations.

 Why would people work hard if there were no rewards or consequences?